notanthony/ShopifyProdEngChallengeF22/README.md

 rails s

-On pc if you need to add an openweather api key to your enviroment variables as WEATHER_API_KEY.
+On pc you need to add an openweather api key to your enviroment variables as WEATHER_API_KEY.
 Detailed instructions: https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html

 Get your api key here: